Construction industry tackles workforce dilemma from multiple angles

 An honest assessment

 During the convention, the Federal Highway Administration shared insight from its recently released “playbook” that provides eight strategies gleaned from a pilot program to help industry coalitions focus on identifying, training and placing the highway construction workers of tomorrow.
 Some AGC chapters, including those in Idaho, Colorado and Arizona, participated in the pilot and contributed to the some of the lessons from the playbook, including the need to let construction companies take the lead in workforce development and the need to engage community colleges.
-The lesson that perhaps stood out the most was that as construction companies need to “be honest about what they’re fixing” when developing workforce needs assessments, said Community College of Denver’s Katrina Wert.
+The lesson that perhaps stood out the most was that construction companies need to “be honest about what they’re fixing” when developing workforce needs assessments, said Community College of Denver’s Katrina Wert.

 As Wert and others explained, construction companies often want to train employees based on the needs of the job, but what workers really need are the basic job and life skills needed to succeed on a construction site, such as elementary-level math, oral and written communication skills, and safety and health training.
 The pilot program found that workers who are rushed into technical construction training before they’re equipped with basic skills risk failing to attain or retain work.

 Another important component of the workforce equation is K-12 education and awareness.
-Some construction companies are going directly to children at schools to combat negative industry stigmas and promote the industry, but some organizations have found it is just as important for their teachers to understand the value of a career in the field.
+Some construction companies are going directly to children at schools to combat negative industry stigmas and promote the industry, but some organizations have found it is just as important for teachers to understand the value of a career in the field.
 For example, AGC’s Oregon-Columbia Chapter has been leveraging an eight-day externship program to give students an idea of what it looks like and means to have a career in construction.
 During the program, teachers in the state become familiar with a wide range of components of a construction business, including safety training, apprenticeship programs and human resources.
 They then apply what they've learned to their curricula to expose students to various relatable elements of construction in a classroom setting.